Hornbill-Docs/data-imports-guide/data-imports-guide/assets/configuration.md

 #### Hornbill Instance Specific Configuration Properties

-- `KeySafeKeyID` - Type: `integer` - The ID of the KeySafe Key that contains your database authentication details.
+- `KeySafeKeyID` - Type: `integer` - The ID of the KeySafe Key that contains your data source authentication details.
 Set to 0 for importing directly from CSV files.
 See the [KeySafe section of the Authentication article](/data-imports-guide/assets/authentication#keysafe) for more information on supported key types.
 :::tip
 The KeySafe Key ID is the unique identifier of the key, and can be found in the URL when you are on the key details form in your browser.
 In the example below, `4` is the KeySafe Key ID: